 Why This Works

 Have you ever gotten a brilliant idea while driving, going for a walk or taking a shower?
 This is the same principle.
 You can’t force a solution to come, but when you are overwhelmed, it’s even more difficult to get a creative thought.
 Allow your mind and your nerves to settle down, have patience, and solutions are more likely to appear.

 Easier said than done, you say?
 Who said it would be easy?
 But seriously, it actually takes more effort than you may realize, to keep a disturbing thought alive.
 Does this scenario sound familiar?
 A thought comes into your awareness, and instead of letting it pass through, you analyze it.
 Then you ponder the meaning, and then scare yourself to death with the alarming future you just conjured up in your head.
 You become anxious or fearful and wonder why your stomach is in knots and your heart rate is up.
 The terrible problem feels very real, but actually, the problem only exists in your mind.

 What if you just let the thought pass through, like a cloud in the sky?
 Clouds eventually move on.
 Thoughts are just as transient.
 If you let the thoughts pass through, when your mind settles down and clears, overwhelm will dissipate.
 Insight and creativity will take over.
 The solution could come to you very quickly, or it could take awhile to appear, but an answer will come.
 Seemingly, from out of the blue, you will know what to do with regard to gifts, family gatherings and everything else.

-Have a Happy and Blessed Holiday Season.
+Wishing You a Happy and Blessed Holiday Season.